 Our Gokotta tent is tucked in the deep woods of a beautiful blend of forest greenery.
 It is a short 3 minute walk from your vehicle and there is a cart to assist you with gear and supplies.
-The ramp welcomes you to a comfy front porch with two adirondack chairs for relaxing.
+At the Gokotta a ramp welcomes you to a comfy front porch with two adirondack chairs for relaxing.
 It's a great place to collect your thoughts.
-Just inside is a wood stove to take the chill off if
+Just inside is a wood stove to take the

 Our Gokotta tent is tucked in the deep woods of a beautiful blend of forest greenery.
 It is a short 3 minute walk from your vehicle and there is a cart to assist you with gear and supplies.
-The ramp welcomes you to a comfy front porch with two adirondack chairs for relaxing.
+At the Gokotta a ramp welcomes you to a comfy front porch with two adirondack chairs for relaxing.
 It's a great place to collect your thoughts.
 Just inside is a wood stove to take the chill off if need be.
 The large copper tub is loaded with dry firewood for the crisp nights.
 There are two wooden rockers and plenty of light for enjoying a good book.
 The Gokotta has an oak Navy bunk bed as well as a log futon (full-size) for use as a couch or sleeping.
-There is a cot available for an additional guest if needed.
-Everyone should bring their own sleeping bags or linens.
-There are pillows on the beds.
-On the table you'll find a hot pot for boiling water, a radio, a small fan, a few mugs and spoons, and some jars of assorted mixes for hot drinks.
+There is a cot available for an additional guest if needed. ****Everyone should bring their own sleeping bags or linens.**** There are pillows on the beds.
+On the table you'll find a hot pot for boiling water, a radio, a small fan, and a few mugs and spoons.
 (Yes, there is electricity.)

 We'll fill a jug of Lake Superior drinking water and have it at your site.
 In the warmer months of the year a water spigot is just a few feet from the campfire area.
 During the colder months you can refill your water at the spigot at the back of our home.